Check out the summarised version on LinkedIn: https://www.linkedin.com/feed/update/urn:li:activity:7122477876213358592

 You see, labels often convey different meanings than what we might initially think.
 Energy efficiency labels provide a striking example.
 While a table graph of these labels may not initially captivate your attention, it raises a critical issue regarding energy consumption across Europe.
 We picked out a few countries to get our point across.

 In essence, this visual representation gauges a building’s or property’s energy efficiency.
-To simplify, “kWh/m² year OR” denotes the amount of energy used, and the A-G rating represents the Energy Efficiency Ratings (EER), with denoting the most efficient and sustainable rating and G signifying the worst rating, obviously.
+To simplify, “kWh/m² year OR” denotes the amount of energy used, and the A-G rating represents the Energy Efficiency Ratings (EER), with A denoting the most efficient and sustainable rating and G signifying the worst rating, obviously.

 The crux of the matter is that these labels bear significantly different interpretations from one European country to another.
 This diversity can potentially lead to confusion when evaluating how sustainable a building truly is.
 For example, achieving an A rating in the Netherlands is far easier than in Ireland.
 Conversely, securing a G rating in Ireland is impressively tough, while the criteria are much more stringent in the Netherlands.